The About Cinny page is her story because she is the reason I built the website.

-Our daughter did speed shows with CINNY, and after she made her run and stopped at the gate to walk out, my sister would yell at her and say “good job CINNY.”
+Our daughter did speed shows with Cinny in high school equestrian and open shows.
+After she made her run and stopped at the gate to walk out, my sister would yell at her and say, “good job Cinny.”

 CINNY always whinnied back, and the crowd would clap and cheer her on, and it was so awesome.
 Rode her in parades

-.We had her bred, and she had a beautiful colt (male).
-Named him Taiga.
+We had her bred, and she had a beautiful colt (male).
+We named him Taiga.
 He was with her for 13 years before she got sick.

-When I married my husband, he had promised me that we would have horses.
-Well, I did not think that it would ever happen.
-Three beautiful kids and ten years later.
+Remember earlier I had mentioned that my husband had promised me that he would buy me another horse?, I did not think that it would ever happen.
+Well, three beautiful kids and ten years later.

 He Should Have Been Back Already Where Is He?

 I started asking.
 “What the heck took so long”?
 “Where did you go”?
 “What were you doing?

 Calmly he said, “calm down and let me explain.”
 I responded, “it better be good.”

 He said, “I have a surprise for you all.”
-So we are like what is it and laughing excitedly.
+So we are like what it is and laughing excitedly.
 He said, “I went and looked at a horse, and I think she is perfect, so I bought her.”

 I said, “WHAT!
 No, you didn’t”.
-He said, “yes I did, so are you still mad at me”?
+He said, “yes, I did, so are you still mad at me”?

 Then I said, “NO!”
-“I’m not mad; I’m just hungry.”
+“I’m not mad; I’m just hungry.” lol.

-Yes, I would have liked to have gone and seen her first, but I also love my husband for surprising us, and I trusted his opinion, and if he thought she was right for the family then she’s the one.
+Yes, I would have liked to have gone and seen her first, but I also love my husband for surprising us, and I trusted his opinion, and if he thought she was right for the family, then she’s the one.

 On Our Way To See Our New Horse.